-This is such an easy spicy peanut sauce to make it only takes a few minutes to put together and goes really well with stir fried vegetables, gluten free noodles with vegetables, Gado Gado style salads or anything that takes your fancy.
+This is such an easy spicy peanut sauce to make it only takes a few minutes to put together and goes really well with an amazing buddha bowl, stir fried vegetables, gluten free noodles with vegetables, Gado Gado style salads or anything that takes your fancy.
 In Holland they serve chips with pinda sauce (which is Dutch for peanut sauce) and it’s pretty yummy.

 Most peanut sauce recipes call for some cooking but this one doesn’t.
 In fact I’ve tried making different versions of spicy peanut sauce, including cooked recipes and so far, this is the one I’ve liked the best.